GameAnalytics/GA-SDK-UNREAL/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**2.6.16**
+* added custom dimensions to design error events
+* added option to startsession with gamekey and secretkey instead of getting keys from settings object

 **2.6.15**
 * fixed session length bug
 * fixed not allowing to add events when session is not started